tocheskey/LIFX-customer-suggestions/README.md

 | <h1>56</h1> | I always sleep through my alarm |

 Matthew
 > _"I'd really like to have the ability to use the smart bulbs as an alarm - to wake me in the morning.
-I'd want the option to use flashing colors or a gradually increasing white light.
-I think I saw that the alarm is planned and coming in an update - was wondering if that's the case, and maybe when we could use it!
-(I'm very excited)"_
+I'd want the option to use flashing colors or a gradually increasing white light."_

 Everton
 > _"I would say auto wake up alarm light, anyway, The idea of LIFX bulb it is already a brilliant idea.
 Love it and I can't wait to get my hands on it."_